-After two and a half years of patrolling the land and creeks against further damage and allowing the forest to rest, we built a rustic yet comfortable tourism infrastructure.
-We established subtle trails that pass through varying terrain and habitats.
-We worked to develop eco-friendly consciousness among the locals and encouraged them to participate in our conservation projects.
-Using their existing knowledge and experience of the jungle as a foundation, we helped locals hone professional guiding, field and hospitality skills.
-By working with us, locals often gain enough financial stability and knowledge to substantially improve life for themselves and their families.
+When the Reserve was first established, hunters and loggers were active on the property.
+Luckily their impact was not comprehensive, and we found pristine primary forest still in-tact.
+After two and a half years of securing the land and creeks against further damage and allowing the forest to rest, we built a rustic yet comfortable tourism infrastructure.
+We established subtle trails that pass through different terrain and habitats.
+We encouraged locals to participate in our conservation projects.
+Using their existing knowledge and experience of the jungle as a foundation, we helped local people hone professional guiding, field and hospitality skills.
+By working with us, locals often gain enough financial stability and knowledge to substantially improve the quality of life for themselves and for their families.
 We officially opened for visitors in December 2012.

 -Roger A, Cusco trekking guide, tripadvisor.com

-Header photo: American pygmy kingfisher (Chloroceryle aenea)
+Banner photo: American pygmy kingfisher (Chloroceryle aenea)

-© 2013 Deborah Chen
+© 2017 Deborah Chen